 The concept is a set of scarves that young girls can wear to statement their identities and lived experiences, using the feminist methodology to achieve our goal.
 In the first phase of this project, several young intercultural women participated in a comprehensive 12-week workshop.
-They visually shared their experiences to understand the importance of belonging, following your path, and being free to be who you want to be.
+They visually shared their experiences to understand the importance of belonging, following your path, and being free to be who you want.
 The methods used are a combination of hand-painted color techniques and Augmented Reality (AR) which is now available on social media as a form of activism and empowerment.
 We reveal layers of representation through visual exploration and materialization of the concept of meaning-making.
 The goal is to communicate a message and reach out to as many people as possible.
-Technology can crowdsource any movement’s message and can be used as a tool for stimulating social change and increasing unheard voices.
+Technology can crowdsource any movement’s message and can be used to stimulate social change and increase unheard voices.

 Download a copy of Dreams in Transition MA Thesis here.